Men-3/Men-bot-videogame/README.md

 3. And success (only works on windows 95)

-# BE WARNED OF MAX, THEY ARE TRYING TO SABBOTAGE THE PROJECT
+# BE WARNED OF US, WE ARE TRYING TO SABBOTAGE THE PROJECT